Chameleon-Vision/chameleon-docs/docs/source/getting-started/ui.rst

 Getting familiar with the UI
 -----------------------------

-The user interface has two main tabs:
+The user interface has two main tabs, you can switch between them in the top-right corner:

 - The Vision tab: allows teams to tune their pipeline values, it updates in real-time.
 - The Settings tab: configures networking and camera settings that don't change often like the camera's resolution